jinnabaalu/GitCheatSheet/use-cases/git-init.md

 - Create the directory
 - Change to directory
-- Initialize the directory with git and check for hiden folders in the directory
+- Initialize the directory with git and check for hidden folders in the directory

 `git init`, to initiate the current directory to connect to the version controlling system or any git server